rachelselinar/ReGDS-Logic-Gate-Extraction/README.md

 ### Parser build

 The SPICE netlist parser is found within *\<root\>/src/parser* directory and needs to built to generate static library **libbookshelfparser.a**.
 Please refer to parser [README](./src/parser/README.md) for information on files to make any changes.
+It is case-sensitive.

 ```
 cd src/parser